-Note: After you click Apply, your cursor changes to notice that on the Drawing toolbar, the Draw New Members button is pressed in.
+Note: After you click Apply, your cursor changes to , indicating that you are now in the drawing mode.
+Also notice that on the Drawing toolbar, the D Praw New Members 🖊 button is pressed in.

 Drawing Grid

 Before you begin drawing, notice that RISA-2D will always open a default 30x30 grid spaced at one foot.
 To make it easier to find your column and beam locations for this tutorial, redefine the grid as follows: